Eco Friendly Soap Packaging Ideas for Gift Giving

 Decorating Soap with Greenery

 Another thing you can do is tie greenery or dried herbs onto your bars with a bow.
-It could be a few stems of dried lavender, dried sage like you already saw above with the wash cloth decorated soap, or a sprig of holly.
-Take a cutting of one of your succulent plants and tie it in if you’re giving a gift to a gardener friend.
-They can propagate it into a new plant so it’s like two gifts in one.
+It could be a few stems of dried lavender, herbs, or a sprig of holly.
+You could even take a cutting of one of your succulent plants and tie it in if you’re giving a gift to a gardener friend.
+They can propagate it into a new plant and, therefore, get two gifts in one.
+When using fresh greenery, make sure that you decorate your soap on the day you plan on gifting it.
+Otherwise, it can wilt, dampen the soap and any other packaging materials, and create a mess.

 Packaging Soap in Gift Sets

-One really fun thing about making handmade soap is being able to create matching items.
-Peppermint lip balm to go with peppermint soap, lavender body balm to go with lavender soap, or if you like the photo above, I have recipes for herb garden soap and bath fizzies.
-Set them together in a paper box, tie a ribbon round them, and voila — handmade gifts at a fraction of the cost.
+One fun thing about making handmade soap is creating matching items.
+For example, peppermint lip balm to go with peppermint soap and lavender body balm to go with lavender soap.
+I also have recipes for matching herb garden soap and bath fizzies if you want to make them.

-The sky’s the limit when it comes to making and packaging handmade soap.
-These are just a few ideas and I’m sure you’re already thinking of even more.
+Set them together in a paper box, tie a ribbon around them, and voila — handmade gifts at a fraction of the cost.
+The sky’s the limit when making and packaging handmade soap!
+These are just a few ideas, and I’m sure you’re already thinking of even more.

 Thanks for these beautiful ideas for packaging Tanya.
 I’ve made 3 batches of soap from your ebook and will be packaging them up for Christmas gifts.
 Every time I walk by the soaps, I stop and admire how lovely they are!